Things to Do in Nicaragua in December

 Advantages

-- Peak dry season - only 15mm (0.6 inches) of rain expected across the entire month, making it ideal for outdoor activities and beach time
+- Peak dry season with minimal rainfall - you'll typically see just 25 mm (1 inch) across the entire month, making it ideal for volcano hikes and beach time without worrying about afternoon downpours that plague other months

 Considerations